What you should know about Health Insurance and its claims

 Smart Advice – Before you buy a health insurance plan, make sure you thoroughly check its claims process before buying it.
 This is actually one of the factors within an insurance plan that sets it apart from others.

 Health insurance claims are primarily of two types, cashless and reimbursement claims.
-Out of the two, cashless claims are the one which are preferred by customers.
+Out of the two, cashless claims are the one which is preferred by customers.

 Cashless vs. Reimbursement Claims